derive4j/derive4j/README.md

 So.
 What can this project do for us, poor functional programmers stuck with a legacy language called Java?
 A good deal of what is commonly available in better languages like Haskell: structural pattern matching, laziness, lenses and prisms.

-Algebraic data types come in two flavour, product types and sum types.
+Algebraic data types come in two flavours, product types and sum types.
 This readme focus on sum types because it is the more interesting case; product types being the well known common case in java.
 But Derive4J handles product types in exactly the same fashion (ie. through a visitor interface with a single abstract method).

 # Example: a 'Visitor' for HTTP Request